 In January 2007, the California Insurance Commissioner submitted to the California Office of Administrative Law (the "OAL") proposed regulations (the "Proposed Regulations") that would have significant effects on the title insurance industry in California.
 On February 21, 2007, the OAL disapproved the Proposed Regulations.
 On June 28, 2007, the California Department of Insurance (the "CDI") submitted a modified version of the Proposed Regulations to the OAL.
 The only substantive change in this modified version of the Proposed Regulations was to delay the implementation dates by approximately one year.
 The OAL approved the modified version of the Proposed Regulations on July 26, 2007 (as approved, the "Regulations") and filed them with the California Secretary of State.
 Notwithstanding the promulgation of the Regulations, the Company, as well as others, has been engaged in discussions with the CDI regarding possible industry reforms that may result in the CDI's decision to modify or repeal the Regulations prior to their implementation.
-In the event that the CDI does not modify or repeal the Regulations prior to their implementation, the Regulations are expected to have significant effects on the title insurance industry in California.
-Among other things, the Regulations set "maximum" rates, effective as of October 1, 2010, for title and escrow using industry data to be reported through the statistical plan described below and published by the CDI.
+In the event that the CDI does not modify or repeal the Regulations prior to their implementation, the Regulations set "maximum" rates, effective as of October 1, 2010, for title and escrow using industry date to be reported through the statistical plan described below and published by the CDI.
 In addition, the Regulations establish an interim reduction of all title and escrow rates effective October 1, 2010 if the CDI is unable to publish the data necessary for the calculation of the maximum rates by August 1, 2010.
 These interim rate reductions are intended to roll rates back so that, in effect, premiums would be charged on the basis of real property values from the year 2000.
 Title insurers would be required to reduce their rates to a level below their 2000 rates, with the amount of the reduction determined by a formula adjusting for real estate appreciation and inflation.
-Management is concerned that the reduced rates set by the Regulations will significantly reduce the title and escrow rates that are charged in California, while precluding title insurers from seeking relief from those reduced or maximum rates.
-In addition, the Regulations create a detailed statistical plan, and require each title insurer, underwritten title company, and controlled escrow company to collect data at the individual transaction level beginning on January 1, 2009, and to report such data to the CDI on an annual basis beginning April 30, 2010.
+Management is concerned that the reduced rates set by the Regulations will significantly reduce the title